jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-25-force-controlled-massage-therapy.md

 last_modified_at: 2018-03-20T16:00:52-04:00
 ---

 For MIT's Medical Device Design class, I worked in a team of seven to design a force-controlled automated massaging device that measures muscle stiffness in real-time.
-Professional massages increase athletic performance and recovery but are inaccessible due to the high demand exceeding the number of trained clinicians, so our project sponsor proposed developing a device that can replicate these techniques.

 The device consists of three key components: a scissor lift-inspired mechanism that applies force onto the limb, a load cell that measures the force applied, and a linear stage that moves the stage along the limb.
 By measuring the force on the limb and knowing the distance pressed into the muscle, real-time muscle stiffness can be measured.
 Future iterations of this project will implement closed-loop stiffness feedback control, replicating how a clinician can feel muscle stiffness during a massage.